Clayton Kershaw soaks in All-Star start at Dodger Stadium - NewsBreak

 Kershaw also gave himself permission to soak in the moment right before he stepped onto the mound to face Shohei Ohtani.

-After all, the 34-year-old Kershaw has done just about everything it's possible to do as a pitcher in modern baseball, but the 2014 NL MVP had never started an All-Star Game before.
+After all, the 34-year-old Kershaw has done just about everything it's possible to do as a pitcher in modern baseball, but he had never started an All-Star Game before.
 He also knew he'll never get the opportunity again to do it in front of the fans who have been behind him since he was a 20-year-old phenomenon.

 “I tried to take a minute at the beginning to take it all in and look around, which I usually never do,” Kershaw said.
 “Being here at Dodger Stadium, a place where I’ve been now for 15 years, and to get to do something like this with the best in the world, is really fun.
 And it was also really personal for me and my family, everybody.
 I’m excited it’s over.”

 The All-Star Game was special for the entire home organization.
-The NL-leading Dodgers placed six players on the roster, and both Mookie Betts and Trea Turner got hits in the first inning.
-Freddie Freeman grounded out as a pinch-hitter in the third, and left-hander Tyler Anderson was among the pitchers who didn't get to play.
+The NL-leading Dodgers placed six players on the roster, and both Mookie Betts and Trea Turner drove in runs in the first inning.

-While Gonsolin took the loss, he looked good doing it.
-Kershaw bought a custom-made suit for Gonsolin to wear to his first All-Star game — and unsurprisingly, the cat-obsessed Gonsolin added two feline paw prints to the breast pocket.
+Kershaw even bought a suit for surprising All-Star right-hander Tony Gonsolin to wear to the game, although Gonsolin then gave up back-to-back homers to LA native Giancarlo Stanton and Byron Buxton.

 But the hometown star of the night was undoubtedly Kershaw, who got the first of several standing ovations when he took the field for his pregame stretching.
 He got one of the biggest pops from the crowd during pregame introductions, and he got another when he took the mound.